 Patrick Labyorteaux (Ram Sweeney)

 THEN: Heathers found one if its resident bullies, Ram Sweeney, in actor Patrick Labyorteaux.
 Labyorteaux picked up the gig of the classic high school antagonist after making a name for himself on television with cameo appearances in Shazam!, Starsky and Hutch, and The Love Boat, and a four-year turn as Andy Garvey on Little House on the Prairie.

 NOW: Labyorteaux continued to see success on the small screen.
-He reprised his role of Andy in The Last Frontier in 1996, lent his voice to the character of Flash Thompson in Spider-Man in the late '90s, and spent 10 years playing Bud Roberts on JAG.
-After popping up on Ghost Whisperer, Dexter, and iCarly, in 2009, the star made a recent appearance on an episode of The People v.
+He reprised his role of Andy in The Last Frontier in 1996, lent his voice to the character of Flash Thompson in Spider-Man in the late ’90s, and spent 10 years playing Bud Roberts on JAG.
+After popping up on Ghost Whisperer, Dexter, and iCarly in 2009, the star has made more recent appearances on episode of The People v.
 O.J.
-Simpson: American Crime Story.
+Simpson: American Crime Story, Scandal, and Castle.

 Phill Lewis (Dennis)

 THEN: Phill Lewis joined Heathers as Dennis, the school’s yearbook editor.
 Lewis filled his résumé before the role largely with TV credits, making appearances in Hill Street Blues and 227 in ’86, and Sonny Spoon and The Bronx Zoo in ’88.